Plum Digital > Design Menu > Portfolio Menu >

 Amaryllis - 18x24" acrylic on canvas.

-Michael - 30x40" a full sheet of Arches cold press, is the largest traditional water color in my portfolio.
+Michael - 30x40" a full sheet of Arches cold press, traditional water color from a snap shot.

-Amador Boardwalk - 4x5" watercolor, part of a series and one of my smallest.
+Amador Boardwalk - 4x5" watercolor, part of a series from photos on a trip to the California Gold Country.

-Nude - 18x24" on coated paper.
-One of many Life drawings done with the Pentel brush marker.
+Nude - 18x24" on coated paper with the Pentel brush marker from alive model.

 Onions - 5x7" watercolor